 I always remembah my birthplace in Hana.
 And I was born and raised right below the hospital by the road, going down to Waikoloa.
 And I love this place, because I grew up like I gotta be by myself.
-I had this little emotional kind disease, just like the famous Greeks and the Spartans.
-And then I always gotta stay by myself.
 So when I stay by myself, I run behind the house, and I go down behind our house, and it's all rainforest here.
 [William Kinney]

 Tutu James' brother John Kepoo Kaleo married Makaole who descends from Kahananui.
 Ka 'Ohana Kahananui original kuleana land is Wakiu.
-My dad's cousin, Uncle Kaleo "Blue" Kinney, is one of their children, and a living heir of that 'aina, [Mia Sado-Magbual]
+My dad's cousin, Uncle Kaleo "Blue" Kinney, is one of their children, and a living heir of that 'aina.
+[Mia Sado-Magbual]